phpbench/phpbench/docs/configuration.rst

 Configuration
 =============

-Unless overridden with the ``--config`` option, PHPBench will first try to load its configuration from ``phpbench.json`` and then try ``phpbench.json.dist``.
+Unless overridden with the ``--config`` option, PHPBench will try to load its configuration from the current working directory.
+It will check for the existence each of the files ``phpbench.json`` and ``phpbench.json.dist`` in that order and use one if it exists.

-A typical configuration file might look as follows:

 .. code-block:: javascript